-Deafness itself is not defined as a special educational need.
-However, there are language and literacy needs arising from deafness which may require special educational provision.
-Provision may take the form of speech and language therapy; support from a specialist teacher of the deaf; placement in a Learning Support Centre; or specialist equipment such as a radio aid system.
+Deafness is a sensory impairment and recognised as a special educational need.
+The language and literacy needs arising from deafness may require special educational provision.
+Social, emotional and behavioural issues linked to deafness may require special educational provision.
+Provision may take the form of speech and language therapy; support from a specialist teacher of the deaf; placement in a Learning Support Centre and specialist equipment such as a radio aid system.

 As the only Post Primary Auditory-Oral Learning Support Centre in Northern Ireland we offer a range of facilities to support the individual needs of pupils.

 - A qualified Teacher of the Deaf

 - Delivery of English in the Unit (and other subjects depending on the individual needs of the pupil)

 - Close links with parents

 - Tailored pupil timetables

 - Integration into mainstream classes

 - Audiological checks on equipment

 We have a dedicated team of caring, supportive and professional staff they are: